ossf/allstar/README.md

 ## **Quick start**

-[Install Allstar](https://github.com/apps/allstar-app) on your organizations and repositories like any other GitHub App.
+[Install Allstar](https://github.com/apps/allstar-app) on your organizations and repositories.
 Follow the [quick start instructions](quick-start.md) to setup the configuration files needed to enable Allstar on your repositories.

-These quick start instructions don't provide much explanation, for more details on all the configuration options, continue reading.
+For more details on advanced configuration, see below.

 ### [Help!
 I'm getting issues created by Allstar and I don't want them.](opt-out.md)

 ## **Enable Configuration**

-Allstar can be enabled on individual repositories at the app level, and additionally each security policy can be enabled or disabled as well.
+Allstar can be enabled on individual repositories at the app level, with the option of enabling or disabling each security policy individually.
 For organization-level configuration, create a repository named `.allstar` in your organization.
 Then create a file called `allstar.yaml` in that repository.